Somaliland: Agriculture

 Livestock is the backbone of Somaliland's economy.
 Sheep, camels, and cattle are shipped from the Berbera port and sent to Gulf Arab countries, such as Saudi Arabia.
 The country is home to some of the largest livestock markets, known in Somali as seylad, in the Horn of Africa, with as many as 10,000 heads of sheep and goats sold daily in the markets of Burao and Yirowe, many of whom shipped to Gulf states via the port of Berbera.
 The markets handle livestock from all over the Horn of Africa.

 Agriculture is generally considered to be a potentially successful industry, especially in the production of cereals and horticulture.
 Mining also has potential, though simple quarrying represents the extent of current operations, despite the presence of diverse quantities of mineral deposits.

+The primary method of agricultural production is rain-fed farming.
+Cereals are the primary crops cultivated.
+About 70% of the rain-fed agricultural land is used for the main crop, sorghum, while maize occupies another 25% of the land.
+Scattered marginal lands are also used to grow other crops like barley, millet, groundnuts, beans, and cowpeas.
+The majority of farms are located near riverbanks, along the banks of streams (togs) and other water sources.
+The primary methods of channelling water from the source to the farm are floods or crude earth canals that divert perennial water (springs) to the farm.
+Fruits and vegetables are grown for commercial use on the majority of irrigated farms.

 Tourism

 The rock art and caves at Laas Geel, situated on the outskirts of Hargeisa, are a popular local tourist attraction.
-Totaling ten caves, they were discovered by a French archaeological team in 2002 and are believed to date back around 5,000 years.
+Totalling ten caves, they were discovered by a French archaeological team in 2002 and are believed to date back around 5,000 years.
 The government and locals keep the cave paintings safe and only a restricted number of tourists are allowed entry.
 Other notable sights include the Freedom Arch in Hargeisa and the War Memorial in the city centre.
 Natural attractions are very common around the region.
 The Naasa Hablood are twin hills located on the outskirts of Hargeisa that Somalis in the region consider to be a majestic natural landmark.

 The Ministry of Tourism has also encouraged travellers to visit historic towns and cities in Somaliland.
 The historic town of Sheekh is located near Berbera and is home to old British colonial buildings that have remained untouched for over forty years.
-Berbera also houses historic and impressive Ottoman architectural buildings.
+Berbera also houses historic Ottoman architectural buildings.
 Another equally famous historic city is Zeila.
 Zeila was once part of the Ottoman Empire, a dependency of Yemen and Egypt and a major trade city during the 19th century.
 The city has been visited for its old colonial landmarks, offshore mangroves and coral reefs, towering cliffs, and beach.
 The nomadic culture of Somaliland has also attracted tourists.
 Most nomads live in the countryside.